Ukrainian Plane Crash In Iran: Here's What The Available Evidence Shows

 The plane was relatively new, and the flight initially appeared routine.

 The Boeing 737-800 aircraft was delivered to Ukraine International Airlines in 2016, according to Flightradar24, which tracks commercial aviation in real time.
 A report from Iran's Civil Aviation Organization indicates that the initial minutes of the flight were routine.
 The plane departed from Tehran's Imam Khomeini International Airport on Wednesday at 6:13 a.m. local time (9:43 p.m.
 Tuesday ET).
 It made a right turn and was climbing when air traffic control lost contact five minutes later.
-At the time, the plane was at an altitude of about 8,000 feet and traveling northeast.
+At the time, the plane was at an altitude of about 8,000 feet and traveling northwest.

 The nine-member crew, which included an instructor, was experienced, according to the airline.
 They did not communicate an emergency.
 It appears the plane turned to the east, possibly in an attempt to return to the airport, before crashing.